Connor Bedard Game Preview: Blackhawks vs. Stars

 Bedard Season Stats Insights

-- Bedard has a point in 24 of 34 games this season, with multiple points in six of them.
+- Bedard has a point in 24 games this year (out of 35), including multiple points six times.

-- Bedard has an assist in 13 of 34 games this year, with multiple assists on four occasions.
+- Bedard has an assist in 13 of 35 games played this season, including multiple assists four times.

-- The implied probability that Bedard goes over his points over/under is 61.7%, based on the odds.
+- The implied probability that Bedard goes over his points prop total is 59.8%, based on the odds.

 Sign up for Underdog fantasy today.